 - Visual or tactile hallucinations in more severe cases.

-- Seizures — any seizure during alcohol withdrawal is a medical emergency.
+- Seizures — any seizure during alcohol withdrawal is a clinical emergency.

 - Delirium tremens (DTs) — severe confusion, agitation, fever, profound autonomic instability.
 Typically emerges 48-96 hours in and carries a real mortality risk without treatment.